krokedil/dibs-easy-for-woocommerce/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
 5. Go WooCommerce Settings --> Payment Gateways and configure your DIBS Easy settings.
 6. Read more about the configuration process in the [plugin documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).

+== Frequently Asked Questions ==
+= Which countries does this payment gateway support? = At the moment it's only available for merchants in Sweden.

+= Where can I find DIBS Easy for WooCommerce documentation? = For help setting up and configuring DIBS Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).

 == CHANGELOG ==